(Amended Effective December 6, 2017)

 - To review annually, in consultation with the Chair of the Board, standing committee assignments, and to report any recommendations to the Board.

 - To develop and recommend to the Board a set of corporate governance guidelines applicable to the Company, which shall be consistent with any applicable laws, regulations and listing standards.
-At a minimum, the corporate governance guidelines developed and recommended by the Committee shall address the following:

 - To review at least annually, the corporate governance guidelines adopted by the Board to assure that they are appropriate for the Company, and to recommend any desirable changes therein to the Board.